 Patients

 In total, 3021 female patients were recruited from 127 UK hospitals.
 Patients were eligible if they were diagnosed with an invasive breast cancer between January 1, 2000 and January 31, 2008 at an age of 40 years or younger.
 Patients were excluded if they had a previous invasive malignancy (excluding non-melanomatous skin cancer), Patients were consented within 12 months of initial diagnosis.
 All patients received treatment according to local protocols.
-Patients with confirmed distant metastatic disease at diagnosis (stage M1) comprised the dnMBC cohort.
+Patients with confirmed distant metastatic disease at diagnosis (stage M1) according to the local site comprised the dnMBC cohort.
 Tissue diagnosis of metastatic disease was not mandated by the study.
-Patients who initially had localised disease (stage M0) but developed distant metastatic disease within the follow-up period comprised the rMBC cohort.
+Patients who initially had localised disease (stage M0) but developed distant metastatic disease within the follow-up period (according to site reporting) comprised the rMBC cohort.
+Tissue diagnosis of metastatic disease was not mandated by the study.
 Patients without metastatic disease at any time were not included in this analysis.

 Data collection

 Information regarding personal characteristics, tumour pathology, stage and treatment received were collected from medical records at study entry.
 Family history was collected by questionnaire.
 Pathology and imaging data were verified with copies of original reports.
 Follow-up data including date and site of disease recurrence were obtained from medical records at 6 months, 12 months and thereafter annually until death or loss to follow-up.
+Follow-up interval was determined according to local standards; no imaging or other investigation was mandated by this study, as it was observational.
 Patients were flagged in the National Health Service Medical Research Information Service to facilitate automatic notification of date and cause of death.
 This study presents analyses conducted on follow-up data received until 26 June 2016.

 Biological testing